International Exchange Students

 - Retail: Foreign staff may be arranged to work at any retail establishment as cashiers, deli, or crew members.

-- Lifeguards for hotels, apartment complexes and staffing firms
+- Lifeguards for hotels, apartment complexes and pool management companies

 - Any other entry-level positions

 - Program participants may not be employed as domestic employees in United States households.

 - As pedicab or rolling chair drivers or operators;

 - Any position related to clinical care that involves patient contact.